twitter-mono

 read more >

-The danger of using the wrong metrics for policy making how-accurate-are-your-irrs-and-npvs Avoid circularity in financial models Edward Tufte analytical principles compared with what to find seasonality use cycle plots how accurate are your IRRs and NPVs
+The danger of using the wrong metrics for policy making how-accurate-are-your-irrs-and-npvs Avoid circularity in financial models Edward Tufte analytical principles compared with what To find seasonality use cycle plots how accurate are your IRRs and NPVs

 It’s useful to distinguish two types of average measures: Simple average (or arithmetic average) and weighted average.
 Both—simple and weighted averages—are widely used in practice but each type is more appropriate to use than the other for certain purposes and applications.